Building Atlantic Canada’s Adaptation Workforce

 • 12-week part-time program

-• Monthly 1 hour virtual check-ins, and two one-day in-person training sessions to provide an opportunity to practice skills and connect with others in each provincial cohort.
+• Three 1 hour check-ins, and two training sessions to provide an opportunity to practice skills and connect with others in each provincial cohort.

-• One virtual all-cohort training day will bring participants together from across Atlantic Canada.
+• One all-cohort training day will bring participants from across Atlantic Canada together.

-• An annual virtual two-day spring gathering with participants from across Atlantic Canada will take place for further peer learning and networking.
+• Final all-cohort half-day gathering with participants from across Atlantic Canada for further peer learning and networking.

-• A certificate of completion will be awarded to participants who complete all program components.
+• A certificate of completion will be awarded to participants who complete program components.

 Be part of your Atlantic province cohort